mbakhtar/comparison-files/sodis-data.md

 ## Step 26
 Click on ``||Show Data Simulator||`` button.
 Change the Light Level indicator on the @boardname@ to see the graph changing. _Note:Increase the light level to more than 128 to see the changes._
+Here is the link to the final [code](https://makecode.microbit.org/_8JtL9Ch1qihb)